 The Audit Committee of Stopanska Banka AD - Skopje consists of five members, appointed by the Supervisory Board, with two years term of office.
 Majority of the members (3) are members of the Supervisory Board, while the remaining two members are independent out of which one member is authorized auditor.
-The composition of the Audit Committee in 2021 was as follows:
+Members of the Audit Committee in 2021 were:

-- 1. Antonio Veljanov, Chairman of the Audit Committee (independent member and chartered auditor);1 - 2.
+- 1. Antonio Veljanov, Chairman of the Audit Committee (independent member and chartered auditor); - 2.
 Anastasios Lizos, member (representative of the Supervisory Board); - 3.
 Dimitra Gkountoufa, member (representative of the Supervisory Board); - 4.
-Vladimir Filipovski, member (representative of the Supervisory Board); and
+Vladimir Filipovski, member (representative of the Supervisory Board); and - 5.
+Zorica Bozinovska-Lazarevska, member (independent member).